astorm/wordle-helper/README.md

     [IMAGE]

-then running the helper would return the only two words that are left for the puzzle to be (bringing a small to the faces of goths and punks of a certain age)
+then running the helper would return the only two words that are left as valid solutions (bringing a small to the face of goths and punks of a certain age)

     $ node helper.js
     panic